owenps/owenps.github.io/owensmith/content/blog/unit-testing.md

 When you view code this way, the abstraction of a unit becomes a question, furthering your understanding and knowledge of the system behaviours.

-### What kinds of questions should I ask?

-In other words: "what tests should I write?", here are a few things to think about.

-* Every line of code should be covered by a test.
-If not, why does that code exist?
-Do not confuse this for meaning that every line should be validated.
-* Avoid coupling tests unnecessarily with implementation details.
-Ask yourself, "would a client of this class care about this detail?".
-If not, the test may be too coupled.

-Getting better a writing tests is not about covering more specific details.
-It's a balance of building a concise set of questions that validate the system's behaviour and reinforce your knowledge.

 ### Exercise: which is better?

 ```python